-We are sure that AAFITN 2020 will be a rewarding and unforgettable experience for all our participants attending from around the world.
-And during the congress, you are encouraged to discover the wonder and surprises that Seoul has to offer.
+We are sure that AAFITN 2020 will be a rewarding and unforgettable experience for all our participants attending from around the world and we will do our best to produce an invaluable and successful Virtual Congress.

 We thank you for your kind understanding and look forward to welcoming you online.

-On behalf of the organizing committee of the society of the Asian-Australasian Federation of Interventional Neuroradiology (AAFITN), I would like to express my deepest gratitude for the opportunity to give a welcome message for the 14th Annual Academic Congress of the AAFITN in Seoul.
+On behalf of the members of the organizing committee for the society of the Asian-Australasian Federation of Interventional Neuroradiology, it is great honor and privilege to give this presidential address for the 2020 14th Congress in Seoul.

-Finally, I wish to express my whole-hearted appreciation for the generous cooperation and sincere contributions from all the members of the AAFITN.
+Finally, I wish to express my whole-hearted appreciation for the generous cooperation and sincere contributions from all members of the AAFITN.
 Once again, I would like to offer my deepest thanks to Byng Moon and the entire Korean staff.